TrentBrick/RewardConditionedUDRL/README.md

 Nice to haves that either I (or you, reader!) will implement.

 * Update the PyTorch Lightning loggers and track `eval_mean` instead of the policy loss. <https://github.com/PyTorchLightning/pytorch-lightning/issues/4584#issuecomment-724185789>
+* Make `bash_train.sh` create the experiment results directory so each worker doesn't try to make the same file throwing an error.
 * Implement the TakeCover-v0 environment.
 * Make buffers more efficient by storing whole rollout together and computing relevant statistics on the fly.
 * Enable multicore training and Gym rollouts (would probably be best to use Ray RL package for this.)